From Here to the Hearse: Background

-The album features five studio tracks from his solo career with "It's a Wonderful Lie" being a previously unreleased Digital only single.
-It also features 1 live track from his solo career "197666" which is a cover from his previous band Frankenstein Drag Queens From Planet 13.
-The album also features 2 tracks from Bourbon Crow and 2 tracks from Gunfire 76.
-The artwork was handled by Marlene Elizabeth and the photos were handled by James Williams from Razorstrike.com.
+The album includes studio recordings from Wednesday 13's solo career, including the previously unreleased digital single "It’s a Wonderful Lie", as well as a live recording of "197666", a song originally recorded by Frankenstein Drag Queens From Planet 13.
+It also features tracks from Bourbon Crow and Gunfire 76.
+The album artwork was created by Marlene Elizabeth, with photography by James Williams of Razorstrike.com.